akka/akka/akka-docs/rst/java/http/routing-dsl/directives/cookie-directives/setCookie.rst

 -----------
 Adds a header to the response to request the update of the cookie with the given name on the client.

-Use the :ref:`-deleteCookie-` directive to delete a cookie.
+Use the :ref:`-deleteCookie-java-` directive to delete a cookie.

 Example